davide-grheco/DataSplits.jl/docs/src/04-algorithms-overview.md

 ## Minimum/Maximum Dissimilarity Split

-Description: Greedy cluster-based strategy that adds clusters to the training set based on minimal or maximal dissimilarity criteria until the desired fraction is reached.

-Use Cases: When a fast, cluster-aware splitting heuristic is sufficient.
+Description: Greedy dissimilarity selection strategies for train/test splitting (Clark 1997).
+MinimumDissimilaritySplit is equivalent to OptiSim with `max_subsample_size = 1` (greedy, one candidate at a time).
+MaximumDissimilaritySplit is equivalent to OptiSim with `max_subsample_size = N` (all candidates at each step).
+Lazy versions compute distances on-the-fly for memory efficiency.

 Pros:

 - Simpler and faster than full optimization.
+- Lazy versions are memory-efficient and suitable for large datasets.

 Cons:

-- Greedy nature may miss globally optimal arrangement; cluster sizes may vary.
+- Greedy nature may miss globally optimal arrangement.
+- Lazy versions may incur extra computation due to repeated distance calculations.

 ## Sphere Exclusion Split